Hydrogen sulphide scavenger

 Sulphate-reducing bacteria can be traced back 3.5 billion years and are considered among the oldest forms of microorganisms on Earth.
 Certain SRB species can tolerate temperatures exceeding 90°C and pressures of over 100 bar.

 SRB’s main nutrients are simple organic acids and molecular hydrogen (H2) from decomposing natural organic matter.
-These nutrients are oxidised, and sulphate (SO42-) is reduced to sulphide (hydrogen sulphide, H2S).
+These nutrients are oxidized, and sulphate (SO42-) is reduced to sulphide (hydrogen sulphide, H2S).
 The H2S produced by SRB can have a disastrous impact.
 It contaminates gas and oil, promotes the precipitation of ferrous sulphide (which can subsequently plug injection wells), and is one of the leading causes of microbiologically influenced corrosion (MIC).

 Effective control of SRB can prevent the formation of H2S, extend the operational life of the system, and greatly reduce the incidence of microbiological issues.